imzqqq/chat/website/spec/attic/drafts/model/profiles.rst

 Profiles
 ========

-A description of Chat server user profile metadata support.
+A description of Synapse user profile metadata support.

 Overview
 ========

-Internally within Chat server users are referred to by an opaque ID, which consists of some opaque localpart combined with the domain name of their homeserver.
+Internally within Synapse users are referred to by an opaque ID, which consists of some opaque localpart combined with the domain name of their homeserver.
 Obviously this does not yield a very nice user experience; users would like to see readable names for other users that are in some way meaningful to them.